ehsanullah1768/github.io/README.md

 A simple php site with a catalog of items and a form that sends an email.

- THIS IS A WESITE WHICH I DEVALOPED FOR MY JOB CARRIER.
+ THIS IS A WESITE WHICH I DEVALOPED FOR MY JOB CARRER.

 ## Details